 25 Best Christmas Appetizers: The Ultimate Round-Up

 This five-star recipe is a showstopper on any appetizer buffet, or as a starter at a dinner party.
-And if you don't have puff pastry, just do what KD did: "I used a store-bought pie crust (the kind that come in a roll) and it turned out fine.
+And if you don't have puff pastry, just do what KD did: "I used a store-bought pie crust (the kind that comes in a roll) and it turned out fine.
 I will definitely make it again!"

 Goat cheese is mixed with cream cheese, then seasoned with tarragon, thyme, garlic, and cayenne pepper in this creative recipe that'll make guests do a double-take.
 It serves 16 and is ready in just 30 minutes.
 Watch the video to see how to assemble the cheese ball so it looks like a pine cone.